andrewtong/aescrypt/README.md

 >CBC Encryption: practicalaes.exe e cipherkey binaryfile ivfile
 >EBC Decryption: practicalaes.exe d cipherkey binaryfile
 >CBC Decryption: practicalaes.exe d cipherkey binaryfile ivfile
+>File Retrieval (CBC, IV provided): practicalaes.exe s cipherkey binaryfile .ext iv
+>File Retrieval (CBC, IV assumed to be first 16 bytes): practicalaes.exe s cipherkey binaryfile .ext

 Encrypting/Decrypting binary files is fairly straightforward, where the cipher key, binary file to be encrypted/decrypted, as well as the initialization vector (if CBC is being used) are written in binary files.
+For file retrieval, CBC mode is the only mode supported and comes with the option of either providing a supplementary argument that provides the iv key via 16 bytes, or can be performed with an supplementary iv key file, in which it is assumed that the first 16 bytes within the binary code that is to be decrypted is the initialization vector.

-The simplest way to do this is to use a hex editor to enter the data, as shown below.
+The simplest way create and edit binary files using hex values is via a hex editor.
+An example is shown in the image below.

 ![Cipher](https://cloud.githubusercontent.com/assets/10404525/10374070/f03f1ce6-6da5-11e5-8bf4-ee467acaf66f.PNG)